cstefanache/templlmos/debug/desktop_styles_0.md

 1. 64px width, 64px min height, text-align center, margin of 5px, pointer cursor, position relative, display flex with a column flex direction
 2. containing `.emoji` class should be a block, have a font-size of 30px and inline-block display, position relative
 3. containing `.title` class should be a block, have a font-size of 8px, monospaced font, black text, padding of 5px, allow word-wrap to break word, black rounded border with white background
 4. containing `.app-emoji` class should be absolutely positioned  12px on the right of the icon and 20px top
+5. containing checkbox should be absolutely positioned  2px on the left of the icon and -6px top
 ### Response:
 </pre>
 ### Output
-<pre style='text-wrap: wrap'>.icon {
+<pre style='text-wrap: wrap'>/* Style for .icon class */
+.icon {
     width: 64px;
     min-height: 64px;
     text-align: center;